What is Acacia Wood?

 Originally from Australia, acacia is a natural hardwood that grows all across the globe.
-There are over one thousand different breeds.
+Acacia wood found in the USA is typically imported from Asia (also known as Asian walnut) and the Pacific Islands, where it is grown using sustainable farming methods.
+You may also find this exotic hardwood in parts of Africa and the Americas.
+There are over one thousand different breeds of acacia.
 And it is well-known for its durability and resistance to scratching.
 It is water-resistant and does not warp like other hardwoods tend to do in humid weather, and that makes it last much longer.
+These are some of the top reasons acacia is used to create furniture, tables, and hardwood flooring.

 Depending on the species, acacia’s Janka hardness ranges between 1700 – 2220.
 That means it can handle a lot of abuse and does not dent easily.
 Flooring a home that sees a lot of foot traffic from both children and pets with this wood is a pretty reliable option.
 Varying thicknesses allow for different lengths of longevity.
 For instance, a thick acacia flooring could last anywhere between fifty and one hundred years.
 Because of this, it often sells with a fifty-year warranty.